ietf-rats-wg/eat/draft-ietf-rats-eat.md

 : The CBOR map key or JSON name used to identify a claim.

 Claim Value.
-: The CBOR map or JSON object value representing the value of the claim.
+: The value portion of the claim.
+A claim value can be any CBOR data item or JSON value.

 CWT Claims Set.
 : The CBOR map or JSON object that contains the claims conveyed by the CWT or JWT.